 BarcodeDemo sample application, that demonstrate how to use additional plugins in MAF applications are

 MAF applications that you deploy to iOS require usage descriptions if the MAF application uses hardware capabilities, such as the device camera, that allow it to access user data.

 The iOS platform requires these descriptions to display in the system dialog that it uses to prompts an end user to allow an application access to the functionality and potentially sensitive user data.
-Figure 10-5 shows an example where the text “
+The figure shows an example where the text “

 This application allows the user to upload photos from their photo library” is the usage description from the MAF application.

 Figure 10-5 Usage Description in the UI of a MAF Application Deployed to iOS